Turixen/Progetto-comicBooking/readme.md

-# PROGETTO COMICBOOKING
+# COMICBOOKING PROJECT

 ![logo](https://github.com/carnivuth/comicBooking/blob/main/web/view/media/comic1.png)

-this is a prototype for the project ComicBooking
+This is a prototype for the project ComicBooking

 ## INSTALLATION

-the prototype it's written in java and runs on a java web container, to run the project follow the installation guide below
+The prototype it's written in java and runs on a java web container, to run the project follow the installation guide below

 * clone repo [here](https://github.com/carnivuth/comicBooking.git)
 * setup environment.properties
 * run ant target
 * enjoy booking app :)